cschetan77/front-end-int-prep/HTML_CSS/README.md

 ***

-In summary, landmarks are crucial in assistive technology for making web navigation faster, clearer, and more intuitive by allowing users to jump to, skip, and understand different page areas efficiently[1][3][6].
+In summary, landmarks are crucial in assistive technology for making web navigation faster, clearer, and more intuitive by allowing users to jump to, skip, and understand different page areas efficiently.